 4.1.2 Yeniçeri Ocağı (Janissary Hearth) (Yeniçeri: new soldier).

 This unit was established in 1363 together with Acemi Ocağı.
 It was the first standing infantry army in Europe [39].
 They were organized into ortas (corps).
-The number of ortas increased through time reaching 196 during the reign of Bayezid II and remained constant until their abolishment in 1826.
+The number of ortas increased, through time reaching 196 during the reign of Bayezid II and remained constant until their abolishment in 1826.
 The number of Janissaries also varied through the years; on average it was 10 thousand but reached 16 thousand during the reign of Süleyman I [2].
 Their commander was Janissary Agha, they also have lower ranked commanders in charge of various duties.
 Their peacetime duties included firefighting and policing the city [1].

 Janissaries were paid two akçes per day every three months and bonuses; the salary of a Janissary increased with service.
 They also received clothing, and the food they purchased was subsidized by the state [23].
 Their meals were prepared in each orta’s kitchen and paid by them [1].
 They had a very good social security and welfare system.
 They had the right of retirement within or outside the corps; retired Janissaries could be assigned to frontier fortresses or remain in the barracks to perform various duties [23].
 Originally, they were not allowed to marry, however, this rule was changed later.
 When they retired, they received a decent pension, and families of the fallen soldiers were taken good care of by the state.
 Janissaries trained regularly; three days a week in the use of various weapons.

-During battle they were placed in the middle, between right and left flanks of the battle formation, gunners would be in front, and azabs (infantry) in front of the gunners, and the sultan would be behind all of them on his horse [1].
+During battle they were placed in the middle, between the right and left flanks of the battle formation, gunners would be in front, and azabs (infantry) in front of the gunners, and the sultan would be behind all of them on his horse [1].
 They were in charge of protecting the ruler on marches and in rest periods.
 Between the last half of the 14th and the first half of the 15th century their weapons included bows and arrows, swords, shields.
 At war they also were given pickaxes and shovels to dig trenches [1].

 4.1.3 Archers